-If any party to the Disclosure Agreement fails to comply with any provisions thereof, then the other party to the Disclosure Agreement and, as a direct or third party beneficiary, as the case may be, any holder of the 2018 Series L-2 Bonds may enforce, for the equal benefit and protection of all holders similarly situated, by mandamus or other suit or proceeding at law or in equity, the Disclosure Agreement against such party and any of its officers, agents and employees, and may compel such party or any such officers, agents or employees to perform and carry out their duties thereunder; provided that the sole and exclusive remedy for breach or default under the Disclosure Agreement to provide the continuing disclosure described above is an action to compel specific performance of the undertakings contained therein, and no person or entity may recover monetary damages thereunder under any circumstances; provided, however, that the rights of any holder of 2018 Series L-2 Bonds to challenge the adequacy of the information provided by the Corporation are conditioned upon the provisions of the General Resolution with respect to the enforcement of remedies of holders of the 2018 Series L-2 Bonds upon the occurrence of an Event of Default described in the General Resolution.
-A breach or default under the Disclosure Agreement shall not constitute an Event of Default under the General Resolution.
-In addition, if all or any part of Rule 15c2-12 ceases to be in effect for any reason, then the information required to be provided under the Disclosure Agreement, insofar as the provisions of Rule 15c2-12 no longer in effect required the provision of such information, shall no longer be required to be provided.
-Beneficial Owners of the 2018 Series L-2 Bonds are third-party beneficiaries of the Disclosure Agreement and, as such, are deemed to be holders of the 2018 Series L-2 Bonds for the purposes of exercising remedies.
+If any party to a Disclosure Agreement fails to comply with any provisions thereof, then the other party to such Disclosure Agreement and, as a direct or third party beneficiary, as the case may be, any holder of the 2023 Bonds or the 2022 Series G Bonds, as applicable, may enforce, for the equal benefit and protection of all holders similarly situated, by mandamus or other suit or proceeding at law or in equity, such Disclosure Agreement against such party and any of its officers, agents and employees, and may compel such party or any such officers, agents or employees to perform and carry out their duties thereunder; provided that the sole and exclusive remedy for breach or default under such Disclosure Agreement to provide the continuing disclosure described above is an action to compel specific performance of the undertakings contained therein, and no person or entity may recover monetary damages thereunder under any circumstances; provided, however, that the rights of any holder of 2023 Bonds or 2022 Series G Bonds to challenge the adequacy of the information provided by the Corporation are conditioned upon the provisions of the General Resolution with respect to the enforcement of remedies of holders of the 2023 Bonds or the 2022 Series G Bonds upon the occurrence of an Event of Default described in the General Resolution.
+A breach or default under a Disclosure Agreement shall not constitute an Event of Default under the General Resolution.
+In addition, if all or any part of Rule 15c2-12 ceases to be in effect for any reason, then the information required to be provided under a Disclosure Agreement, insofar as the provisions of Rule 15c2-12 no longer in effect required the provision of such information, shall no longer be required to be provided.
+Beneficial Owners of the 2023 Bonds and the 2022 Series G Bonds are third-party beneficiaries of the applicable Disclosure Agreement and, as such, are deemed to be holders of the 2023 Bonds or the 2022 Series G Bonds, as applicable, as applicable, for the purposes of exercising remedies.

 The foregoing undertakings are intended to set forth a general description of the type of financial information and operating data that will be provided; the descriptions are not intended to state more than general categories of financial information and operating data.
 Where an undertaking calls for information that no longer can be generated because the operations to which it related have been materially changed or discontinued, a statement to that effect will be provided.
-The Disclosure Agreement, however, may be amended or modified without the consent of the holders of the 2018 Series L-2 Bonds under certain circumstances set forth in the Disclosure Agreement.
+Each Disclosure Agreement, however, may be amended or modified without the consent of the holders of the 2023 Bonds or the 2022 Series G Bonds, as applicable, under certain circumstances set forth in each Disclosure Agreement.